 HKEY_LOCAL_MACHINE > SYSTEM> CurrentControlSet > Control > StorageDevicePolicies

 Now Click on the new registry key StorageDevicePolicies and on the right pan right-click, select New > DWORD and give it the name WriteProtect.
-Then Double-click on the “WriteProtect” key located in the right side panel and set the value to 0.
+Then Double-click on the “WriteProtect” key located in the right-side panel and set the value to 0.
 Close registry editor and reboot your pc to take effect the changes.
-On next start insert the USB flash drive and check its working properly.
+On the next start insert the USB flash drive and check it’s working properly.

 Check Security Permissions